Axway/open-banking-docs/content/en/docs/Configuration/analytics.md

 ---
 title: "Analytics"
 linkTitle: "Analytics"
-description: Configure and customize the Analytics for Axway Open Banking
 weight: 5
 date: 2021-09-02
 ---

+Configure and customize the Analytics for Axway Open Banking.

 Axway Open Banking Analytics is based on: